 The best times to visit Eureka Springs are between April and June or September and October.
 The climate is most pleasant during spring, when the weather is warm but not yet hot and humid.
 With wild flowers beginning to bloom, this is a great season to take a hike or visit a local park.
 Eureka Springs is also charming in the fall, with bright foliage and crisp mountain air.
 Summer’s hot days may not be ideal for some, but they’re perfect for water activities at Beaver Lake, such as kayaking, fishing, swimming, and pontoon boating.
 When the cold hits, the crowds thin out, making winter a mellow time to visit for indoor activities like browsing the museum and shops.

-What are the top things to do in Eureka Springs?
+Top things to do in Eureka Springs

 Ozark Natural Science Center